Five Mountain System: Birth of the Gozan

-The early ranking system
+Early ranking system

 The first explicit formulation of a clear Gozan ranking system dates to the year 1341.

 The system was modified again many times according to the preferences of the government and of the Imperial Household.

-The Ankoku-ji system
+Ankoku-ji

 From their base cities of Kamakura and Kyoto, the twin Five Mountains Systems had great influence over the entire country.
 Following the advice of Musō Soseki, shōgun Ashikaga Takauji and his brother Ashikaga Tadayoshi decided to strengthen the system through the building in every province of an Ankoku-ji (安国寺, Temple for National Pacification) and a Rishō-tō (利生塔, Pagoda for the welfare of sentient beings).

 These were dedicated to the memory of the dead of the Genkō War of 1331-3, war in which Emperor Go-Daigo broke the power of the Hōjō clan.
 Emperor Kōgon promulgated in 1345 an edict for the deployment of the new system, and from 1362 to 1367 the temples and the pagodas were built in 66 provinces.

 The Ankoku-ji network was tightly controlled by Ashikaga shugo (Governors) and was associated with the Gozan system.
 The Rishō-tō were direct property of the Gozan, with the exception of those associated with the Ashikaga, which were connected to powerful temples of non-Rinzai schools, mainly of the Shingon, Tendai and Risshū sects.

-Both brothers died early (Tadayoshi in 1352, according to the Taiheiki of poisoning, and Takauji in 1358 of cancer), so they couldn't couldn't oversee the system's creation until its end.
+Both brothers died early (Tadayoshi in 1352, according to the Taiheiki of poisoning, and Takauji in 1358 of cancer), so they couldn't oversee the system's creation until its end.

 The system was completed under Ashikaga Yoshimitsu when he was 10 years old.
 During his father Ashikaga Yoshiakira's regency, who was until his death busy with the war with the Southern Court, the Ashikaga governors had become however strong and independent warlords.
 Even though as a consequence the provinces didn't accept any more the oversight of the Gozan and of the shogunate, the Gozan/Ankoku-ji system remained a valuable instrument to control the various Zen sects.

-The final form of the Gozan system
+Gozan

 After the completion of Shōkoku-ji by Yoshimitsu in 1386 a new ranking system was created with Nanzen-ji at the top and in a class of its own.
 Nanzen-ji had the title of "First Temple of The Land" and played a supervising role.

 This structure then remained more or less unchanged for the rest of the system's history.